Healthy Homemade Halloween Treats For Your Pup

 3. Banana & Coconut Bones

 These yummy Halloween bites are amazing!
-The banana, coconut, and the sprinkle of ginger in these bones are all natural anti-inflammatories to treat your dog with gut/food sensitivities.
+The banana, coconut, and the sprinkle of ginger in these bones have all inflammatory balancing properties to treat your dog with gut/food sensitivities.

-While the coconut and ginger will provide your pooch with important antibacterial and anti-inflammatory properties, helping to improve digestion, the banana will be a great source of potassium and other vitamins to support their overall health.
+While the coconut and ginger will provide your pooch with important bacterial and inflammatory balancing properties, helping to improve digestion, the banana will be a great source of potassium and other vitamins to support their overall health.
 Who knew a snack could be so healthy?

 - 1 banana

 Take the banana and mash up with a fork into a large mixing bowl.
 Add the melted coconut oil to the banana and stir the two together until blended into a doughy mixture.
 Sprinkle the ginger into the bowl and knead everything together.

 Add the content into a silicone bone mold, making sure you fill it to the top.
 Pop into the freezer until set and test the bites on your pooch.
 The flavors, texture, and cooling temperature should make this treat a favorite with your furry friend!
 Store these bites in an airtight container in the freezer.

 Making a few nibbles for your pooch at home can be extremely easy!
 These yummy goodies for your furry friend are just as simple as making a batch of cookies for a bake sale…

 - 2 tablespoons of water

 - 1 cup of rice flour